vilanovi/UIColor-Additions/README.md

 ### Hexadecimal Color Representation

-Use the convenience methdos to create colors from hexadecimal integer or string values:
+Use the convenience methods to create colors from hexadecimal integer or string values:

     + (UIColor*)add_colorWithRGBHexValue:(ADDColorType)rgbHexValue;
     + (UIColor*)add_colorWithRGBAHexValue:(ADDColorType)rgbaHexValue;
     + (UIColor*)add_colorWithRGBHexString:(NSString*)rgbHexString;
     + (UIColor*)add_colorWithRGBAHexString:(NSString*)rgbaHexString;

-It is also possible to retrieve the hex reprsentation of a color:
+It is also possible to retrieve the hex representation of a color:

     - (BOOL)add_getRGBHexValue:(ADDColorType*)rgbHexValue;
     - (BOOL)add_getRGBAHexValue:(ADDColorType*)rgbaHexValue;